This article contains the answers to frequently asked questions pertaining to the Asia Division's Masters of Business Administration (MBA) program.

 Admission requirements to the graduate school include an official transcript of a completed undergraduate degree from a regionally accredited institution.
 International students must follow the requirements listed on the following web page: http://www.umuc.edu/administration/policies-and-reporting/policies/academic-affairs/graduate-admissions-policies.cfm

 The graduate school and MBA programs require a 3 credit prerequisite course; AMBA 600 MBA Fundamentals.
 For more information about this course, please contact your Academic Advisor or the MBA Programs office.

-2) What accreditation does the UMUC MBA have?
+2) What accreditation does the University of Maryland University College MBA have?

-UMUC is accredited regionally by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
-The UMUC MBA Program has specialized accreditation through the International Assembly for Collegiate Business Education.
+The University of Maryland University College is accredited regionally by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
+The University of Maryland University College MBA Program has specialized accreditation through the International Assembly for Collegiate Business Education.